Dad and daughter sit together at a desk.

 3. Debt relief companies may use a generalized approach to settling your debt, with little focus on your overall financial health.

-Reputable nonprofit credit counseling agencies may offer credit counselors who are trained and certified in consumer credit, debt management, and other money matters.
+Reputable nonprofit credit counseling may offer credit counselors who are trained and certified in consumer credit, debt management, and other money matters.
 In contrast, many debt relief companies may focus on making a profit rather than helping consumers better manage their financial lives.

 How can a nonprofit credit counselor help you?